ajs-voices/once-upon-a-dream/scenes/017-picking-up-jennifer.md

 He laughed.
 I gave him Jennifer's address and he waited outside for us with the car idling so it would stay warm.

 I didn't bother stopping at the doorman I just waved at him and he waved back.
 I knocked on the door and Jennifer answered almost immediately putting on her earring.
-"Alex."
+"Zane."
 She glanced at the clock.
 "I'm running late.
 You mind waiting?"

 "Not at all."
 I said in my best patient voice.
 Already annoyed at my father now I had to wait for the girl I probably was going to call it quits with afterwards.
 She went off down the hall towards what I assumed was her bedroom and I looked around.
 I stepped into the living room and was startled to find a half naked man lying on the couch watching a movie.